MistyCommunity/Documentation/src/content/coding/using-local-skills/tools.md

 ![Skill runner home page](../../../assets/images/skill-runner.png)

-To use Skill Runner to upload a skill to your robot, follow the steps below.
+To use Skill Runner to upload and run a skill, follow the steps below.

 1. Compress and save your skill’s `Meta` and `Code` files into a .zip file with the same name as your skill.
 2. Open `SkillRunner.html` and connect to Misty using your robot’s IP address.